 Canadian Association of Wound Care

-Golinko MS. Operative debridement of diabetic foot ulcers.
+Golinko MS,Joffe R, Maggi J, et al. Operative debridement of diabetic foot ulcers.

 J Am Coll Surg.

 Nigam Y, Bexfield A, Thomas S, Ratcliffe NA.
 Maggot therapy: the science and implication for CAM part I-history and bacterial resistance.

 Wong CH,Yam AK, Tan AB, Song C. Approach to debridement in necrotizing fasciitis.